rollandvass/Terminal-Battle-Simulator/INFO.md

 - Used for testing the game.
 - getGameStatistics(numberOfRuns) method takes a parameter of int type and calculates how many times a character won in [numberOfRuns] tournaments.
+- swap() method swaps two characters, so in the next tournament, fighter2 will start instead of fighter1.

 -